tianhunzhixin/CarND-LaneLines-P1/writeup.md

 * if the x value of piont is smaller than the defined value, we think the point is in left line;
 * otherwise we don't use the piont.

-Importantly, I calculate the ratio of detected line and assupmtion the ratio in a reasonable range (here 45º +- 20º).
+Importantly, I calculate the ratio of detected line and assupmtion the ratio of different side in a reasonable range (here ratio in left line is between -inf ~ 0 and ratio in right line is between 0 ~ +inf).

 At last, we draw the left line and right line with the minimum value.
 So I get the output image below: